Shift operators from the simplex representation in momentum-space CFT: Introduction

 where $\Delta_i$ is the scaling dimension of the operator $\mathcal{O}_i$.
 To simplify the writing of such sums we define $\alpha_{ii} = 0$ and $\alpha_{ji} = \alpha_{ij}$.
 Euclidean signature will be assumed throughout.

 The distinguishing feature of the simplex representation \eqref{simplex} is the presence of an {\it arbitrary function} $f(\hat{\bs{q}})$ of the independent momentum-space cross ratios

 denoted collectively by the vector $\hat{\bs{q}}$.
-In sufficiently high spacetime dimensions $d$ there are $n(n-3)/2$ such cross-ratios, meaning the simplex representation has as many degrees of freedom as the general solution in position space.
+As the simplex representation can be derived from the general position-space solution \cite{Bzowski:2019kwd, Bzowski:2020kfw}, the number of independent cross ratios is the same in both cases, {\it i.e.,} $n(n-3)/2$ for $n\le d+2$ and $nd - (d+2)(d+1)/2$ for $n>d+2$.
 For $n\ge 4$, the solution of the constraints \eqref{alphaijdef} for the $\alpha_{ij}$ is not unique, but making a different choice simply multiplies $f(\hat{\bs{q}})$ by a product of powers of the cross ratios \eqref{conf_ratio_q}.
 Since $f(\hat{\bs{q}})$ is arbitrary, the solution of \eqref{alphaijdef} chosen is therefore immaterial.

 In this paper, we explore scalar parametric representations of the simplex integral \eqref{simplex} obtained by integrating out the internal momenta.
 This offers several advantages:

 \begin{itemize} \item The original integral \eqref{simplex} features $n(n-1)/2$ $d$-dimensional loop integrations and we have $(n-1)$ delta functions to help us, with one remaining behind to enforce overall momentum conservation.
 This leaves the equivalent of $(n-1)(n-2)d/2$ scalar integrals to perform.
 In contrast, the parametrisations we derive feature fewer integrals: only $n(n-1)/2$ scalar parametric integrals, one for each edge of the simplex.